 Ralph Waldo Emerson once said: “Money often costs too much” — and as marketers, you probably agree.
 Though we all want to create jaw-dropping ads destined to go viral, the truth is few of us have budgets large enough to make our Times Square ad dreams come true.

-There is an upside, though: Digital advertising is pretty affordable for growing brands, especially if you know how to stretch your limited resources.
+There is an upside, though: social media advertising is pretty affordable for growing brands, especially if you know how to stretch your limited resources.
 But if you’re wondering whether Facebook or Instagram will give you a bigger bang for your buck, or how much it costs to launch a TikTok campaign, this one’s for you.

 Social media advertising costs will ultimately depend on the competitiveness of your keywords, industry, and target audience, but we’re here to answer some of your questions with a general comparison of how much ads cost across platforms.